haraka/haraka.github.io/manual/Outbound.md

 `config/outbound.bounce_message`.
 If you look at this file you will see it contains several template entries wrapped in curly brackets.
 These will be populated as follows:

+Optional: Possibility to add HTML code (with optional image) to the bounce message is possible by adding the files `config/outbound.bounce_message_html`.
+An image can be attached to the mail by using `config/outbound.bounce_message_image`.

 * pid - the current process id
 * date - the current date when the bounce occurred